nhscc/problem-statements/2019/bdpa-elections-part-1.md

 * A unix epoch timestamp indicating when the election closes
 * A boolean representing if the election was deleted or not

-All of the following information **must** be stored using the API.
+> Warning: All of the following information **must** be stored using the API.
 You can cache it locally, but it **must** also be put into the API.
+Only accessing your local database without using the API will disqualify your solution.

 Feel free to add any other information necessary, but extra information cannot be stored using the API.
-Some election data will be split between [the elections API](https://electionshscc.docs.apiary.io) and your own local database.
-We recommend you store at least the following information in your own database:
+Hence, some election data will be split between [the elections API](https://electionshscc.docs.apiary.io) and your own local database.
+We recommend you store at least the following information in your own
+database:

-* A mapping of voters that are eligible to vote in this election while it is open
+* A mapping between voters and the elections they're eligible to vote in
-* A mapping of moderators that have permission to add and remove users from the list of eligible voters
+* A mapping between moderators and the elections they moderate

 All users can view any elections returned by the API, _even if they were not created by your app_.
 Users interact differently with elections depending on their type.
-For elections owned by your app: moderators can add users to elections or remove them from elections; administrators can **create/delete** elections, and change **some parts** of an election; voters vote in these elections.
+For elections owned by your app: moderators can add voters to elections or remove them from elections; administrators can **create/delete** elections, and change **some parts** of an election; voters vote in these elections.
 All users can view the results of _all_ elections in the API,